Myanmar–Taiwan relations: Diplomatic representation

 In the absence of formal diplomatic relations, Myanmar has a mission in Taipei known as the Myanmar Trade Office, the Republic of the Union of Myanmar.
 Operated by the country's Ministry of Commerce, this was established in June 2015.
-Taiwan currently has no mission in Naypyidaw, with Myanmar affairs being handled by the Taipei Economic and Cultural Office in Bangkok, Thailand.
-However, the Taiwan External Trade Development Council established a trade mission in Yangon in November 2013.
+Taiwan currently has a mission in Yangon, with Myanmar affairs being handled by the Taipei Economic and Cultural Office in Yangon, Myanmar.
+Additionally, the Taiwan External Trade Development Council established a trade center in Yangon in November 2013.